benjypng/logseq-todoist-plugin/README.md

 # Future Enhancements

-Please let me know what functionalities you would like to add in Logseq's Discord channel.
-I hope to add the following:
+Please let me know what functionalities you would like to add in Logseq's Discord channel or in the forums.

-- Proper settings page instead of needing to create a `.env` file.
-- Including slash commands.
-- Tasks added via this plugin will be marked as completed in Todoist.
-(Added on 28/10/21)